A Comprehensive Overview Of Data Quality Monitoring

-The core challenges with monitoring data quality have to do with:
+The core challenges with monitoring data quality are:

 With the exponential growth in the volume of data comes the need to validate the dataset in real-time to ensure businesses can make the most of their data.

 Monitoring data quality with increasing data volume can be challenging.
-The increase in data volume can lead to an increase in the number of data quality issues that need to be monitored, triaged, and perhaps troubleshot.
+The increased data volume can lead to increased data quality issues that must be monitored, triaged, and troubleshooted.

-Another problem with data scale is its ephemeral nature.
-Monitoring may also be challenging if you do not persist high volume data somewhere.
+Another problem with the data scale is its ephemeral nature.
+Monitoring may also be challenging if you do not persist high-volume data in storage or compute memory.

-High data volume will inevitably lead to high data cardinality—this is not necessarily bad (because high cardinal data could also mean more valuable data), but this could cause your data structure to be inconsistent.
-So you would often need to adapt your data quality monitoring techniques to account for structural changes.
+High data volume will inevitably lead to high data cardinality (the number of unique values in a column).
+This is not necessarily bad (because high cardinal data could also mean more valuable data), but this could cause your data structure to be inconsistent.
+So you often need to adapt your data quality monitoring techniques to account for structural changes.

-Data assets (such as metadata) and dependencies are scattered across systems and organization use cases, each containing a small amount of information, making it difficult to centralize quality monitoring and management efforts.
+Data assets (such as metadata) and dependencies are scattered across systems and organizational use cases, each containing a small amount of information, making it difficult to centralize quality monitoring and management efforts.

-In most situations, data security is crucial, and it’s often vital that whatever solution or technique you use to monitor the data quality does not compromise the data security.
+In most situations, data security is crucial, and it’s often vital that whatever solution or technique you use to monitor the quality of the data does not compromise its security.

-Other legal issues are around monitoring data with personally identifiable information (PII) and ensuring the data values are protected while using the monitoring technique or solution.
+Other legal issues revolve around monitoring data with personally identifiable information (PII) and ensuring the data values are protected while using the monitoring technique or solution.

 The complexity of the data architecture

 You can link this challenge to the use case diversity challenge mentioned earlier.
-Most business use cases require data to be continuously streamed into data pipelines in “real-time” and not just in scheduled intervals (batch mode).
+Most business use cases require data to be continuously streamed into data pipelines in real-time and not just at scheduled intervals (batch mode).